vanschependom/KULAK_IW-shed-of-graphs/README.md

 #### Viewing history

-After running the bash script with an accepted filter, a file with the name history.txt will be created.
+After running the bash script with an accepted filter, a file with the name history.txt will be created, if it doesn't exist already.
+If the file already exists, we will append entries at the end of the file.
-The history of the 20 last user generated graphs will be stored there.
-Each new entry will be in the following format:
+Each entry represents 20 processed graphs and will have the following format:

 > `<timestamp>\t<inputNumber>\t<outputNumber>\t<filter>\t<passedGraphList>`

-Where the timestamp is the time at which the graphs were generated.
-The inputNumber and outputNumber are the amount of generated and filtered graphs respectively.
-The filter is the filter that has been applied and the passedGraphList is a list of graphs that have passed through the given filter, displayed in the graph6 format.
+>
+> - `timestamp` is the current time in `%d/%m/%Y %H:%M:%S` format
+> - `inputNumber` is the number of graphs generated of the given order by Plantri
+> - `outputNumber` is the number of of graphs that passed the provided filter
+> - `filter` is the JSON filter, parsed as a string
+> - `passedGraphList` is a comma-seperated list of the Graph6 representations of graphs that passed the filter

 ## Contents